Graphene bilayer and trilayer Moir\'e lattice with Rashba spin-orbit coupling

-Here we suggest yet another criterion: {\it $\theta_m$ is the twist angle at which the density $\vert \Psi_{0 {\bf k}}({\bf r}) \vert^2$ displays a sharp step} [as in Fig. \ref{Fig2}(a)], and, consequently, {\it spin observables have narrow peaks and/or undergo a steep sign change} [as in Fig.~\ref{Fig3} for polarizations and Figs.~\ref{Fig4-ab}(a,b) for ESC].
-These criteria yield $\theta_m=1.0983^{\circ}$ for which $d(\theta_m) \approx 0.098$ meV.
-The spectrum of several levels above and below the flat band is plotted in Fig.~\ref{Fig2} when RSOC is present.
-In this figure $\lambda \approx 10$ meV is intentionally taken to be an order of magnitude larger than realistic values in order to make the SO splitting clearly visible.
+The spectrum of several levels above and below the (nearly) flat band is plotted in Fig.~\ref{Fig1} for $\lambda \approx 10$ meV ($\lambda$ is intentionally taken to be much larger than realistic values in order to make the SO splitting visible).
+Compare with the spectrum for $\lambda=0$, shown in Fig. 1(d) of Ref.~\cite{Song1}.

-For the parameters specified above, and wave number ${\bf k}=(0.05,0)$ (nm)$^{-1}$, the four lowest energy levels in the conduction band are [1.33006, 1.33006, 1.32825, 1.32825] meV (i.e., they are composed of two pairs of degenerate levels).
-However, compared with the RSOC energy strength $\lambda \approx 1$ meV, the spacing between the two pairs is very small (a few $\mu$eV).
-Hence, one can regard them as four degenerate levels. \\

-\underline{Spin operators and spin observables}: Our main goal is to elucidate the spintronics of twisted bilayer graphene.
-This requires calculation of {\it local} spin observables in terms of Bloch functions, defined in Eqs.~(\ref{Bloch1})-(\ref{H}).
-Spin operators $\hat {o}$ are 8$\times$8 matrices in ${\bm \eta} \otimes {\bm \sigma} \otimes {\bm \tau}$ space.
-In case of $m$-fold degeneracy, the $m$ degenerate eigenfunctions contribute {\it incoherently} to the {\it local} spin observables $\{ O({\bf r}) \}$, (specifically, spin polarization and ESC).
-Explicitly,